Indoor Apartment Vegetable Gardening

 When starting seeds indoors, it’s essential to use appropriate seed starting containers.
 These containers should have good drainage to prevent waterlogging and allow air to reach the developing roots.
 You can use seed trays, peat pots, or even repurpose household items like egg cartons or yogurt cups.
 Just make sure to clean and disinfect any recycled containers before using them to prevent the spread of diseases.

-See also Indoor Winter Gardening
+See also Best Indoor Gardening Tools

 Transplanting Seedlings into Larger Pots